 Vegetarian Sandwiches and Subs

-Vegetarian Breads, Cheeses, and Sauces
+Vegetarian Breads, Cheeses, Sauces, and Condiments

 Breads: most Subway breads are vegan, including Artisan Italian (white), Hearty Multigrain, Sourdough, the Artisan Flatbread, and the wraps.
 The one to watch is Italian Herbs & Cheese — it has cheese baked in, so it’s vegetarian but not vegan.

-Vegetarian Salads, Sides, and Snacks
+Vegetarian Salads, Sides, Snacks, and Drinks

 Prefer to skip the bread?
 Order any sub as a chopped salad or protein bowl with no meat — same toppings, same sauces, over greens.
 It’s an easy vegan order when you leave off the cheese and creamy dressings.